Isaiah Jones (footballer, born 2006)

 Isaiah Jones (born 8 April 2006) is a Sierra Leonean professional footballer who plays as a midfielder for Major League Soccer club Nashville SC.

 Early life

 Jones was born in 2006 in Sierra Leone.
 He grew up in Thompson's Station, Tennessee.

 Career

 Jones started his career with American side Nashville SC.
 In 2023, he was sent on loan to American side Huntsville City FC.

 Personal life

 Jones was adopted by American parents.
-He has ten siblings.
+He has ten siblings, including New York City FC forward Malachi Jones.